 - Develop and maintain ARMIS Policies and Procedures in accordance with HUD requirements and notices.
-This document must be reviewed and adopted by the statewide HMIS Council on an process. - annual basis.

-Develop and maintain a privacy plan, security plan, and data quality plan for the HMIS in accordance with HUD requirements.
-This (or these) document must be reviewed and adopted - by the statewide HMIS Council and individual Continua of Care.

-Monitor participating agency compliance with security, privacy and confidentiality policies. - If ARMIS policies and procedures allow for the import of data from an alternate database, the HMIS Lead will establish standards for the process, schedule, and acceptance criteria for any data imported and provide a cost estimate for the service provided to the agency or Continuum requesting data import. - Provide Continua with tools necessary to monitor agency compliance with HUD Data Standards including reports and access to raw agency data - including reports and access to raw agency data.

-Set minimum general participation and timeliness standards for agencies.
+This document must be reviewed and adopted by the statewide HMIS Council on an annual basis. - Develop and maintain a privacy plan, security plan, and data quality plan for the HMIS in accordance with HUD requirements.
+This (or these) document must be reviewed and adopted by the statewide HMIS Council and individual Continua of Care. - Monitor participating agency compliance with security, privacy and confidentiality policies. - If ARMIS policies and procedures allow for the import of data from an alternate database, the HMIS Lead will establish standards for the process, schedule, and acceptance criteria for any data imported and provide a cost estimate for the service provided to the agency or Continuum requesting data import. - Provide Continua with tools necessary to monitor agency compliance with HUD Data Standards including reports and access to raw agency data. - Set minimum general participation and timeliness standards for agencies.
 (Continuums can set more stringent requirements if they deem necessary.)